SystemsApproach/tcpcc/design.rst

 as the control mechanism detects resources becoming scarce, it reacts in an effort to alleviate congestion.

 A network service model in which resources are *explicitly* allocated to packet flows is the obvious alternative; for example, an application could make an explicit request for resources before sending traffic.
 The best-effort assumption of IP meant such an approach was not immediately viable at the time congestion became a serious issue.
-Subsequently, work has been done to retrofit more explicit resource allocation mechanisms to the Internet's best-effort delivery model.
-These include the ability to make *Quality-of-Service (QoS)* guarantees.
+Subsequent work was done to retrofit more explicit resource allocation mechanisms to the Internet's best-effort delivery model, including the ability to make *Quality-of-Service (QoS)* guarantees.
 It is instructive to consider the Internet's approach to congestion in the context of such efforts.
 The first section does so as it explores the set of design decisions that underlie the control mechanisms outlined in this book.
 We then define the criteria by which different congestion-control mechanisms can be quantitatively evaluated and compared.

 3.1 Implementation Choices
 -------------------------------